caitlynbakery/theta_x_concept_two/README.md

 This application connects to a RICOH THETA X camera with the http package from Dart and outputs the response to the screen using state management.
 It uses a Stateful widget and updates the outputted response inside of the `setState()` method.

-## State Management
+## State Management and Data Serialization

 The first step to outputting the response is to create a String variable and pass it into a Widget.
 The variable for this application is called `message` and is reassigned whenever the application's state changes.
+The benefit of using state management in this application is to help make our app more scalable for the future.
+Although the Stateless

 I also formatted the response using `JsonEncoder` to convert the response.
+Data in Dart is held in a map that needs to be converted before we use it.
+Since the THETA X camera sends back a response in a JSON format, the application runs `jsonDecode` to convert it back into a Dart format.
+Once the response is in the Dart format, the application formats it with indentation.
 The `message` is assigned to this formatted response in the `setState()` method.

 ```dart
 var encoder = JsonEncoder.withIndent('  ');